braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 - [Remote command tag](https://community.tealiumiq.com/t5/Client-Side-Tags/Braze-Mobile-Remote-Command-Tag-Setup-Guide/ta-p/32828)

 {% alert important %}
-Braze mobile remote commands do not support all Braze methods and messaging channels (e.g., Content Cards).
+Braze mobile remote commands do not support all Braze methods and messaging channels (for example, Content Cards).
 To use a Braze method that isn't mapped through a corresponding remote command, you will have to invoke the method directly by adding native Braze code to your codebase.
 {% endalert%}

 ### Braze Web SDK tag